nooor-mb/Humanized_Robot/README.md

 These issues prevented proper leg movement and natural motion.

-Final Notes

-This project gave me hands-on experience in robotics, wiring, Arduino programming, servo control, ultrasonic sensing, and integrating a voice module.
-Even though the leg mechanism and wiring created movement difficulties, the robot successfully demonstrated button-controlled motion, obstacle detection, head rotation, and audio output.
+3. Robot Could Not Move Freely Due to Wiring

+Movement was restricted because:

+Many wires tangled during motion

+Arduino, breadboard, and modules added heavy weight

+Components were not fully fixed in stable positions

+# Conclusion

+This project introduced the fundamental concepts of robotics, including sensor control, manual movement activation, and mechanical design.
+Although the robot faced challenges such as leg movement limitations and wiring interference, it still demonstrated successful obstacle detection and head rotation through a joystick.
+The project helped build a strong understanding of Arduino-based control systems and provided a clear path for future improvements in design and motion mechanics.